BioBoost/course_programming_from_base_to_ace/docs/introduction/08_iterating/README.md

 * The **condition** is checked before each iteration and will determine if the code block is executed (in case the condition resolves to `true`) or not (in case the condition resolves to `false`).
 * The **increment** statement is invoked after each iteration through the loop.
 Most often this statement is used to increment or decrement a condition variable.

-Below is a flowchart model of a for loop.
+The next flowchart models the basic structure of a for loop.

 ![Flowchart of a for loop](./img/for_loop.png)